Sodment/Sodment/README.md

 ### Hi there, I'm Paweł Koch (Sodment) 👋

-🔭 I’m Computer Science student and developer from Poland.
+🔭 I’m Computer Science student and a developer from Poland

-🌱 I’m currently learning Rust, Flutter, Vulkan and studing software development.
+🌱 I’m currently learning Rust, Flutter, Vulkan and studing computer science

+💼 Currently working at Intel as a Graphics Software Developer Intern

 💻 Technologies that I use:
 - Python ⚡⚡⚡⚡